prplz/TcpNoDelayMod/README.md

 A forge mod for minecraft 1.7.10 that sets TCP_NODELAY to true, instead of the regular false.
 This reduces ingame latency and gives a smoother gameplay experience.

-Additionally it removes the setting of IP_TOS, which was also remove in some 1.8.x release of minecraft.
+Additionally it removes the setting of IP_TOS, which was also removed in some 1.8.x release of minecraft.

 This is achieved by transforming the inner class `net.minecraft.network.NetworkManager$2`.